-5.8 Tailings Beaches
+5.9 Tailings Beaches

 Cyclic deposition is undertaken in a methodical manner and is managed to maintain the water pond around the pump recovery area.
 The high SG of the tailings has resulted in the formation of relatively steeply sloped beaches that slope away from the embankments towards the water recovery point.
-An average grade of 1(v):60(h) was determined based a January 2006 survey.
+The beach slopes varied between 0.83% and 1.6% (average slope 1.2%) was determined based a 2021 contour survey.

-5.9 Spigotting
+5.10 Spigotting